nexquery/samp-textdraw-streamer/README.md

 As a result of the tests I have done, I have not encountered a bug.
 If you find an error, feel free to report it.

 ### Setup
-Simply add the TD-Streamer library to the very beginning of the game mode you are using.
+Simply add the textdraw-streamer library to the very beginning of the game mode you are using.

 _Example:_
 ```c++